Length orthospectrum of convex bodies on flat tori

-denotes the multiplicity of the length $\ell \in \mathscr{L}(K_1,K_2)$. \end{rema} As a direct application of a refined version of Theorem~\ref{t:maintheo-laplace} (namely Theorem~\ref{l:regularity-poincare} below) together with~\eqref{e:bound-value-holo}, we also obtain a new Poisson-type summation formulas, describing the distributional singularities of $\widehat{\mathsf{T}}$. \begin{theo}[Poisson type formula] Let $K_1$ and $K_2$ be two strictly convex and compact subsets of $\IR^d$ ($d\geq 2$) with smooth boundary and let $\beta$ be a closed and real-valued one form on $\IT^d$.
+denotes the multiplicity of the length $\ell \in \mathscr{L}(K_1,K_2)$. \end{rema} As a direct application of a refined version of Theorem~\ref{t:maintheo-laplace} (namely Theorem~\ref{l:regularity-poincare} below) together with~\eqref{e:bound-value-holo}, we also obtain a new Poisson-type summation formula, describing the distributional singularities of $\widehat{\mathsf{T}}$. \begin{theo}[Poisson type formula] Let $K_1$ and $K_2$ be two strictly convex compact subsets of $\IR^d$ ($d\geq 2$) and let $\beta$ be a closed and real-valued one form on $\IT^d$.
 Then, with $\mathsf{T}_{\beta,K_1,K_2}(\tau)$ defined in~\eqref{e:distrib-T}, the singular support of

-is included in $\operatorname{Sp}(\pm \sqrt{-\Delta_{[\beta]}})$ and the singularities are explicitly described by Theorem~\ref{l:regularity-poincare}. \end{theo} Here, we recall that the complementary of the singular support of a distribution $\mathsf{T}$ is the open set where the distribution is smooth.
-In particular, the singular support of the geometric distribution $\widehat{\mathsf{T}}_{\beta,K_1,K_2}$ is given by the eigenvalues of the magnetic Laplacian and it does not depend on the convex sets $K_1,K_2$.
+is included in $\operatorname{Sp}(\pm \sqrt{-\Delta_{[\beta]}})$ and the singularities are explicitly described by Theorem~\ref{l:regularity-poincare}. \end{theo} As the singular support of the geometric distribution $\widehat{\mathsf{T}}_{\beta,K_1,K_2}$ is given by the eigenvalues of the magnetic Laplacian, it does not depend on the convex sets $K_1,K_2$.
 We would like to remark that Theorem \ref{e:maintheo-realaxis} looks like a trace formula and we refer to paragraph~\ref{sss:trace} for a more detailed comparison.
-The precise form of the singularity depends on the geometry of the convex sets $K_1$ and $K_2$ -- see Theorem~\ref{l:regularity-poincare} for precise expressions of the leading term at each singularity.
+The precise form of the singularities depends on the geometry of the convex sets $K_1$ and $K_2$ -- see Theorem~\ref{l:regularity-poincare} for precise expressions of the leading term at each singularity.
 We emphasize that the singularities are obtained as the boundary values of simple holomorphic functions as in~\cite[Th.3.1.11]{Hormander90}.

 In view of having simpler singularities and motivated by the recent developments on crystalline measures~\cite{Meyer2022}, one can symmetrize (and renormalize) the distribution $\mathsf{T}_{\beta,K_1,K_2}(t)$.
-This is the content of our last main result which extends in our geometric setup the Guinand--Meyer summation formula~\cite[Th.~5]{Meyer2016}. \begin{theo}[Guinand--Meyer type formula] Let $K_1$ and $K_2$ be two strictly convex and compact subsets of $\IR^d$ ($d\geq 2$) with smooth boundary and let $\beta$ be a closed and real-valued one form on $\IT^d$ such that $[\beta]\notin H^1(\IT^d,\IZ)$.
+This is the content of our last main result which extends in our geometric setup the Guinand--Meyer summation formula~\cite[Th.~5]{Meyer2016}. \begin{theo}[Guinand--Meyer type formula] Let $K_1$ and $K_2$ be two strictly convex compact sets of $\IR^d$ ($d\geq 2$) and let $\beta$ be a closed and real-valued one form on $\IT^d$ such that $[\beta]\notin H^1(\IT^d,\IZ)$.
 Let $\mu$ be the signed measure defined as

 where we take the same orientation conventions for\footnote{In particular, both sets are a priori distinct.} $\mathcal{P}_{K_2,K_1}$ and $\mathcal{P}_{K_1,K_2}$.